boneyboi/CSC-270-Work/README.md

 -SBT installed and on PATH

 ### Running scripts
--Download or clone the repository.
+- Download or clone the repository.
--Go to the root folder for the repository.
+- Go to the root folder for the repository.
--Run `sbt console`.
+- Run `sbt console`.
--Run a script `scala> :load yourfolder/yourscript.sc`.
+- Run a script `scala> :load yourfolder/yourscript.sc`.